Anchit-Nayak/Anchit-Nayak/README.md

 -<h4>:telescope: I am passionate about technology, innovation, and big challenging tasks on my to-do list.<br>That makes me want to learn more and keep up with building something.
 I am Learning Web3, DevOps and App Development. </h4>

--<h4>:seedling: I’m interested in Web3, App Development, DevOps, Open Source, Competitive Programming, and many more. </h4>
+-<h4>:seedling: I’m interested in Web Development, Cloud-Computing, DevOps, Open Source, Competitive Programming, and many more. </h4>

 -<h4>:mailbox:How to reach me: </h4>